Jenny-PL/unit_2_notes/flask_intro.md

 # Flask intro
 Flask acts as a web server.
-It needs to be running to be able to recieve and send back responses. (<mark>Q: Is this accurate?</mark>)
+It needs to be running to be able to recieve and send back responses.
+- Flask provides patterns to define endpoints, read HTTP requests, define responses, and specifies where to put the code.

 ```.
 ├── app